RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 * Ubuntu 16.04 and 18.04.4 (Kernel 5.3)
 * CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7 runtime support)
 * SLES 15 SP1

+**Note**: AMD ROCm release v3.3 or prior releases are not fully compatible with AMD ROCm v3.5 and higher versions.
+You must perform a fresh ROCm installation if you want to upgrade from AMD ROCm v3.3 or older to ROCM v3.5 or higher versions and vice-versa.

 Supported Operating Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~